Get insider access

 See our review

-Like most printers in its price range, the main drawback is its low page yield.
-It only has two ink cartridges—one black and one tri-color—and they're only good for around 200 black and color prints.
+It still offers USB and Wi-Fi connectivity and support for Apple AirPrint and Mopria Print Service, making it easy to print documents from a multitude of devices.
+However, like most printers in its price range, the major drawback is its low page yield.
+It only has two ink cartridges—one black and one tri-color—and they're only good for roughly 200 black and color prints.
 Replacement ink is relatively cheap, so maintenance cost isn't the issue; it's just inconvenient because it requires a lot of maintenance, and you might end up with lots of faded or incomplete prints.
-Also, since it uses a tri-color cartridge, you have to replace the entire cartridge if a single color runs out.
+Also, since it uses a tri-color cartridge, you'll have to replace the entire cartridge if a single color runs out, wasting usable ink.

 See our review